bibhuticoder/easy-peasy-memes/README.md

 - [x] User interface for demonstration
 - [ ] Support for english language
 - [ ] Conversion of higher range numbers
-- [ ] Bug fixes for minor anomalies
+- [ ] Bug fixes for minor conversion anomalies